 Essential Toy Safety Tips Every Parent Needs to Know

 While the study tends to highlight dangers many parents are already well aware of, it does held remind everyone that toys can have negative impact on children.
 Because children are prone to injuries, safety experts recommend several things to help parents keep their kids safer:

 - Supervise younger children when playing with toys.

 - Use the government safety recall website to see if any of your children’s toys have been recalled before giving them to a child.

-- Follow age restrictions, manufacturer guidelines, and instructions.
+- Follow children age restrictions, manufacturer guidelines, toy safety standards and instructions.

 - Make sure children know how to properly use toys.
 For riding toys, make sure they have a good command of the toy and know how to stay safe from traffic.

 Shook & Stone hopes that you and your children have a fun and safe holiday season.
-If your child suffers a preventable injury while playing with toys, our legal team is available to help you learn more about your rights and how we may be able to help.
-Contact us today to discuss your case.
+If your child suffers a preventable injury while playing with toys, our personal injury legal team is available to help you learn more about your rights and how we may be able to help.
+Contact us today by calling (702) 570-0000 to discuss your case.